owensd/json-swift/README.md

 A practical JSON parsing library for Swift.
 It provides a fully typed and validated API surface for working with JSON, including the ability to base64 items with your JSON.

-All of the JSON APIs return back `FailableOf<T>` instances, instead of `Optional<T>`.
-This allows for richer error information to be transferred back.
-See [Error Handling in Swift](http://owensd.io/2014/07/09/error-handling.html) for more info.
+All of the JSON APIs return back of `Optional<T>`.
+This allows for easier use for deep indexing.

 Also, there is a functional API set for the library as well.
 For an in-depth overview of that, see: [Functional JSON](http://owensd.io/2014/08/06/functional-json.html).